metehan777/deepseek-r1-browser-use-seo-analysis/README.md

-# Semantic Content Analyzer/AI SEO Crawler with browser-use and DeepSeek R1
+# Automated AI Agenct SEO Crawler with browser-use and DeepSeek R1

 This project demonstrates how to use an AI-powered browser-use agent to analyze and suggest semantic improvements for a webpage.
 The script uses the `langchain_openai` library with the `ChatOpenAI` model and is designed to interact with and extract insights from web pages for semantic content optimization.